 For the Ravens, the largest remaining question mark is at linebacker, says Scott Kacsmar.
 I would say it's specifically at inside linebacker after losing Daryl Smith in free agency and without adding any new blood, but Kacsmar includes outside linebacker too.

 "Baltimore should survive this season with its current linebacker depth chart, but it is undeniable that Terrell Suggs and Elvis Dumervil are in their twilight years," he wrote.
 "Suggs, who turns 34 in October, is returning from a torn Achilles and Dumervil had his lowest sack total (6.0) since 2008.
-Matthew Judon (Grand Valley State) was an interesting fifth-round pick because he dominated Division II with 20 sacks last season, but the step up in competition will be huge when he eventually sees the field.
+Matt Judon (Grand Valley State) was an interesting fifth-round pick because he dominated Division II with 20 sacks last season, but the step up in competition will be huge when he eventually sees the field.
 The Ravens also lost veteran Daryl Smith, so C.J.
 Mosley could use some help inside."

 In addition to Judon, the Ravens also drafted Correa to help bolster the position.